PRODCREATORS/smart-contracts-open/README.md

 ```

 ### Deploying
-Create a dotenv with a valid bep-39 `MNEMONIC` firs then
+Create a dotenv with a valid bep-39 `MNEMONIC` first then run:
 ```sh
 $ ./deploy_all.sh
 ```